ITensor/website/docs/formulas/driver.md

        cp -r /home/username/itensor/tutorial/project_template \
              /home/username/software/myproject

-    Here you will want to choose "`myproject`" to be the actual name of your program.
+    Here you will want to choose `myproject` to be the actual name of your program.

 2. Go to the `/home/username/software/myappname` folder.
 Edit the `Makefile` there.
 Make sure `LIBRARY_DIR` is set to the actual location of the ITensor source code on your computer.